240db/d3wordcloud/README.md

 If you are using a virtual env (like conda env) and the wordcloud SVG is not showing it is probably related to a [Jupyter bug](https://github.com/jupyter-widgets/ipywidgets/issues/2257).
 A possible workaround is [working in just one notebook at a time](https://github.com/jupyter-widgets/ipywidgets/issues/2257#issuecomment-1270112153)

 ## To Do
+- add probabilities (percentage) parameter so that we can fit LDA models and the top words percentages to control the size of each word
 - Port all the settings for full control in Python.